 When you calculate your protein and it comes out to 200g+ and you find that difficult to do, change the weight to your ideal body weight.
 If you weigh 220lbs, set your ideal weight to 180lbs and calculate.

 Remember, that this is the bare minimum of protein.
-If you are very active, you are pregnant or you are going through menopause, you intakes will need to higher.
+If you are very active, you are pregnant or you are going through menopause, your intake will need to be higher.

 Source: Dr. Berg, Mayo Clinic and Harvard Health.